 Flamboyant Sevilla thrums with flamenco music, sizzles in the summer heat, and pulses with the passion of Don Juan and Carmen.
-It’s a place where bullfighting is still politically correct and little girls still dream of growing up to become flamenco dancers.
-It’s a wonderful-to-be-alive-in kind of place.
-Spain’s fourth-largest city is Andalucía’s leading destination, buzzing with festivals, color, guitars, castanets, and street life, and enveloped in the fragrances of orange trees, jacaranda, and myrtle.
+It's a place where bullfighting is still politically correct and little girls still dream of growing up to become flamenco dancers.
+Spain's fourth-largest city is Andalucía's leading destination, buzzing with festivals, color, guitars, castanets, and street life, and enveloped in the fragrances of orange trees, jacaranda, and myrtle.
 Sevilla also has its share of impressive sights — but the real magic is the city itself, with its tangled former Jewish Quarter, riveting flamenco shows, thriving bars, and teeming evening paseo.

 At a Glance

 ▲▲▲ Flamenco Flamboyant, riveting music-and-dance performances, offered at clubs throughout town.

 ▲▲ Cathedral and Giralda Bell Tower The world's largest Gothic church, with Columbus' tomb, treasury, and climbable tower.

 ▲▲ Alcázar Palace built by the Moors in the 10th century, revamped in the 14th century, and still serving as royal digs.

 ▲▲ Hospital de la Caridad Former charity hospital (funded by the likely inspiration for Don Juan) with gorgeously decorated chapel.